-Arterial blood gas (ABG) testing is a diagnostic test performed on blood taken from an artery that provides a glimpse of how much oxygen and carbon dioxide are in your blood, along with your blood's pH level.
-ABG tests are used to evaluate respiratory and kidney functions and give an overall look into the body's metabolic state.
+An arterial blood gas (ABG) test measures the oxygen and carbon dioxide balance in your blood.
+It also measures the pH or acid-base balance in your blood.
+ABG tests are used to evaluate lung and kidney functions and the body's metabolic state.

 Getty Images

 Every cell in your body requires oxygen to live.
-Inhaling and exhaling brings oxygen into your body and pushes carbon dioxide out—a process called gas exchange.
-However, certain conditions may affect this, leading to imbalances throughout the body's systems.
+Inhaling and exhaling bring in oxygen and push carbon dioxide out, a process called gas exchange.
+Certain conditions may affect this process, leading to imbalances throughout the body.

-Analysis of blood gases helps evaluate a person's respiratory and metabolic status.
+Analysis of blood gases helps your healthcare provider understand your respiratory and metabolic status.
 Your healthcare provider may order an ABG test if you exhibit symptoms of an oxygen/carbon dioxide imbalance, including:

 Your healthcare provider may also order an ABG test if you have sleep apnea, a heart condition, kidney issues, asthma, cystic fibrosis, chronic pulmonary obstructive disease (COPD), or other conditions affecting breathing and lung function.